Representative Adams and Senator Booker Introduce Black Maternal Health Week Resolutions

 Policies

-This list includes two sets of companion resolutions introduced in the House and Senate for the years 2025 and 2026.
+The list includes companion bills from the House and Senate for both the 2025 and 2026 calendar years.
 H.Res.
 1183 and S.Res.
-675 are the current versions for the 2026 calendar year.
+675 are the most recent versions of this annual effort.

 2 procedural actions (rules for debate, scheduling)